Short story by Michael Botur

 ‘Nebeyat,’ she says quickly, as if the name’s only one syllable, and shifts her body so she rests on the other side of the door frame.
 ‘He is inside.
 Come, Keee-vin.
 I am Shewaynesh.
 They are aunty.’

 Inside the air is brown, dark.
-Every window has an icon of Ethiopian Jesus held over it with thumb tacks, keeping daylight out.
+Every window is covered by a tablecloth with Ethiopian Jesus printed on it, keeping daylight out.
 This east African Jesus is bearded, with white robes, walking through lush tropical valleys.

-The house gets darker and darker until you find yourself in a simple square lounge, five metres by five, with an ancient, cold fireplace and a crowd of dining chairs and a two seater couch occupied by one boy, or man.
+The house gets darker and darker until you find yourself in a simple square lounge, five metres by five, with an ancient, cold fireplace and a two seater couch occupied by one boy, or man.
 Someone very large yet young-looking.
 There’s another, smaller male on an armchair in the corner.
-The two guys are watching – seriously? – MTV Africa, playing on a tiny 32 inch TV, streaming from a small computer.
-The screen shows some kind of Senegal pop music with slutty dancers and playboys in racecars weaving through the crowded markets of Dakar or Lagos or wherever, throwing fistfuls of bullets at everyone like rice.
+The two guys are watching – seriously? – MTV Africa, according to the logo, playing on a tiny 32 inch TV, streaming from a small computer.
+The screen shows some kind of Senegal pop music with slutty dancers and playboys in racecars weaving through the crowded markets of Dakar or Lagos or wherever, throwing fistfuls of bullets into the crowd like a lolly scramble.

 ‘Sup, guys, I’m Kevin.
 Guys?
 GUYS.’